iterative/dvc.org/static/docs/get-started/agenda.md

 ![](https://dvc.org/static/img/example-flow-2x.png)

-Let the NLP nature of the example not to discourage you from using DVC in other areas for Data Science.
+Let the NLP nature of the example not to discourage you from using DVC in other Data Science areas.
 There was no strong reason behind picking the NLP area.
+On contrary, DVC is designed to be pretty agnostic of frameworks, languages, etc.
-On contrary, DVC is designed to be pretty agnostic of frameworks, languages, etc. If you have data files or data sets and/or you produce other data files, models, data sets and you want to:
+If you have data files or data sets and/or you produce other data files, models, data sets and you want to:

 * capture and save those data artifacts the same way we capture code,
 * track and switch between different version of these artifacts easily,